 1. Both are short term unsecured personal loans.
 Both have similar interest rates mostly high as they are not issued against any security.

-2. These loans can be availed in any financial emergency and pre-closed any time.
+2. These loans can be availed in any financial emergency and pre-closed at any time.

-Today processing personal loans is easily done online.
-Traditionally, the applicant had to visit a bank to another with loan application and indulge in a lot of paperwork, with long wait before the loan would be approved.
-But now within just few hours, loan after its approval, can be disbursed to bank account.
+Today processing personal loans are easily done online.
+Traditionally, the applicant had to visit a bank with the loan application and indulge in a lot of paperwork, with a long wait before the loan would be approved.
+But now within just a few hours, a loan after its approval can be disbursed to the bank account.

 How Does Personal Loan Differ from a Credit Card Loan?

-1. Processing fee and pre-payment: the personal loans have a 0.5-1% processing fee whereas credit card does not have any.
+1. Processing fee and pre-payment: the personal loans have a 0.5-1% processing fee whereas the credit card does not have any.
 There are also pre-payment charges varying from 2-5% on the outstanding balance.
-There are no pre-payment charges on credit cards letting you close it anytime you hold surplus cash.
+There are no pre-payment charges on credit cards letting you close them anytime you hold surplus cash.

 Be Cautious With Credit Spending

-Though the interest rates for credit card seem to be attractive on a monthly basis, they are however charged annually making the interest go higher than personal loans.
-Any delay on credit card loan might require you to pay both EMI interest and outstanding amount.
-Most of the credit cards holding flat interest rate; you tend to pay interest for the entire loan period.
+Though the interest rates for credit cards seem to be attractive on a monthly basis, they are however charged annually making the interest go higher than personal loans.
+Any delay on a credit card loan might require you to pay both EMI interest and the outstanding amounts.
+Most credit cards hold flat interest rates; you tend to pay interest for the entire loan period.

 Keeping these points in mind, choose the most optimum source of borrowing.
 Though personal loans seem to be tempting, always prioritize your expenses on existing funds later moving to loans.